Kenya Minute.

 Also known as: Sports PS Elijah Mwangi · Principal Secretary for Sports Elijah Mwangi · Sports Principal Secretary Elijah Mwangi

-Principal Secretary who met with skating athlete Kelvin Kiarie to encourage emerging sports players to register professionally.
+Principal Secretary in Kenya's Ministry of Sports who met with skating athlete Kelvin Kiarie to encourage emerging sports registrations.

 In coverage